INTRODUCTION TO THE BFC

 We are part of a conference of churches known as the Bible Fellowship Church.
-This consists of 60 some churches from Connecticut to Delaware.
+This consists of roughly 70 churches from Connecticut to Delaware.
 Also, we have one church in Las Cruces, New Mexico and two in Yucatan, Mexico.

 The church that began in 1858 has gone through many changes yet has always had a passion for bringing glory to God through worship and evangelism.
-Today, we emphasize four major fundamentals.
-With regard to salvation, we are reformed.
-With regard to baptism, we are anabaptistic.
-With regard to church government, we are presbyterian.
-With regard to evangelism, we are evangelistic church planters.
+Our group of churches has gone through many changes since its inception, both doctrinally and practically.
+Today, we emphasize reformed soteriology, believer’s baptism by immersion, elder led autonomous churches, and evangelistic church planting.

 The BFC began in Upper Milford Twp, PA (Zionsville, PA) back in 1858.
 Led by “Daddy” William Gehman, our forefathers broke away from the Mennonites during a revival period over the issue of prayer meetings.
 We wanted to hold these meetings as a intrigal part of Church-life and the leadership of the Mennonite conference would not permit it.
 Click here to read from the Mennonite perspective, what happened (Third paragraph).
 Known as Evangelical Mennonites, we began to spread throughout the Pennsylvania Dutch areas due to the evangelistic fervor of our preachers and the Gospel Herald Society.